Secondary School Admission Test: Quantitative

 In the Middle and Upper Level SSATs, there are two 30-minute quantitative sections with 25 math questions each.
 The quantitative questions measure the test taker’s knowledge of basic quantitative concepts, algebra, and geometry.
 The words used in SSAT problems refer to basic mathematical operations.
 Many of the questions that appear in the quantitative sections of the Middle Level SSAT are structured in mathematical terms that directly state the operation needed to determine the best answer choice.
-The challenge is to figure out what the questions is asking.
+The challenge is to figure out what the question is asking.
 Some of the wording can be misleading.
 Other questions are structured as word problems.
 A word problem often does not specifically state the mathematical operation(s) to perform in order to determine the optimal answer.
 Often it is difficult to choose between two very similar solutions.
 Sometimes test takers must re-read the problem to distinguish between the correct answer; this is time consuming.

 The quantitative section of the EL SSAT consists of thirty quantitative items.
 These items are a mixture of concepts that are considered to be the basis of the third and fourth grade mathematics curricula and a few that will challenge the third- or fourth-grade student.
 These include questions on number sense, properties, and operations; algebra and functions; geometry and spatial sense; measurement; and probability.